ProjectCleverWeb/Semantic-UI-WordPress/README.md

 ## Usage

 This is a developer theme designed to be developed for your specific application.
-The default state of this theme is meant to be plain &amp; organized; while not being bias to any particular design. (thus everything defaults to black and white)
+The default state of this theme is meant to be minimal &amp; organized; while not being bias to any particular design.

 ## Designing Pages

-In this developer theme there are 4 important parts to generate a page: s
+In this developer theme there are 4 important parts to generate a page:

 - Templates
 - Includes
 - Contents